iturdikulov/notes/research/CG_Cookie-Blender_Basics.md

 lower resolution detail and then apply it to higher resolution levels.
 To add more levels of detail, use Subdivide button in modifier settings.

-When you navigate with multires., by default enabled show low resolution while navigating option (top right → options).
+When you navigate with `Multiresolution`, by default enabled show low resolution while navigating option (top right → options).
 You can disable it to see high resolution mesh all time.